 Norwich has also been voted as the happiest place to work in England, and the rest of the county is pretty cheerful too!

 The city of Norwich lies about 100 miles from London and the capital of the East of England.
-Its historic centre is home to cobbled streets, historic building and churches and offers an array of shopping, restaurants and activities.
+Its historic centre is home to cobbled streets, historic buildings and churches and offers an array of shopping, restaurants and activities.

 North Norfolk and Broadland